 Steininger, Karl W.

-Karl W. Steininger is Professor in economics at the Department of Economics and the Wegener Center for Climate and Global Change, University of Graz, since 1999, where he has been on the faculty since 1990.
-Prior to coming to Graz, he earned a Masters Degree from the University of Vienna, followed by a Fulbright grant for graduate studies at the University of California, Berkeley and a PhD in Economics at the University of Vienna.
-He was on the faculty at the Technical University of Vienna and with the World Banks Environment Department in Washington, D.C., and on the faculty at the Department of Economics at the University of Graz.
+Karl W. Steininger is Professor of Climate Economics and Sustainable Transition at the Wegener Center for Climate and Global Change, University of Graz.
+He also serves as the Wegener Center's director.
+He earned a Master's Degree in Computer Science and Economics from the University of Vienna, followed by a Fulbright grant for graduate studies at the University of California, Berkeley and a PhD in Economics at the University of Vienna.
+He was on the faculty at the Technical University of Vienna, with the World Bank's Environment Department in Washington, D.C., and on the faculty at the Department of Economics at the University of Graz.

-He heads Wegener Centers research group Economics of Climate and Environmental Change, is in the faculty of the Field of Excellence Climate Change Graz, and Chair of the Monitoring Group of the Paris Agreement and Transport at the national transport norming body FSV.
-Earlier functions include president of the Austrian Economic Association (NOeG), chairman of the Board of the Climate Change Centre Austria, and past chair of the Chapter of Environmental and Resource Economics of the German Economic Association (Verein fuer Socialpolitik).
+He heads Wegener Center's research group Economics of Climate and Environmental Change, is in the faculty of the Field of Excellence Climate Change Graz, and Chair of the Monitoring Group of the Paris Agreement and Transport at the national transport norming body FSV.
+Earlier functions include president of the Austrian Economic Association (NOeG), chairman of the Board of the Climate Change Centre Austria, and chair of the Chapter of Environmental and Resource Economics of the German Economic Association (Verein fuer Socialpolitik).
 He reviews for the world´s top journals in his field and advises multiple research funding organizations.